Directives

 }

-Event directive is a built-in directive used to attach an event handler into an element.
-Check the event handling for more information about this directive.
+This directive is used to attach an event handler to an element.
+You can find more information about the event handler in the documentation here.

 Example.